OpenTermsArchive/engine/CONTRIBUTING.md

 First of all it's important to distinguish two fundamentally different kinds of errors: **operational** and **programmer** errors.

-- **Operational errors** represent run-time problems experienced by **correctly-written programs**.
+- **Operational errors represent run-time problems experienced by correctly-written programs**.
 These are not bugs in the program.
-These are usually problems with something else: the system itself (e.g., out of memory or too many open files), the system’s configuration (e.g., no route to a remote host), the network (e.g., socket hang-up), or a remote service (e.g., a 500 error, failure to connect, or the like).
+These are usually problems with something else: the system itself (e.g. out of memory), the system’s configuration (e.g. no route to a remote host), the network (e.g. socket hang-up), or a remote service (e.g. a 500 error).

-- **Programmer errors** are **bugs in the program**.
+- **Programmer errors are bugs in the program**.
 These are things that can always be avoided by changing the code.
 They can never be handled properly, since by definition the code in question is broken (e.g. tried to read property of `undefined`, or forget to `await` an asynchronous function).

-This distinction is very important: operational errors are part of the **normal operation of a program**.
-Programmer errors are **bugs**.
+So the very important distinction is that operational errors are part of the **normal operation of a program** whereas programmer errors are **bugs**.

 Also noteworthy, failure to handle an operational error is itself a programmer error.